Bir-Paragliding-Community/Bircom/DISCLAIMER.md

 Disclaimer

 The Bir Paragliding Community and its developers are not responsible for any search and rescue (SAR) operations.
-This technology is provided as-is, and we make no guarantees about its functionality or accuracy.
+This technology and information is provided as-is, and we make no guarantees about its functionality or accuracy.
 Users are responsible for their own safety and decision-making.
 Their emergency contact will be responsible for all coordination in case SAR is required.

 Additional Disclaimers